Keyfactor/ejbca-cert-manager-issuer/docs/endentitynamecustomization.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Keyfactor/ejbca-cert-manager-issuer)](https://goreportcard.com/report/github.com/Keyfactor/ejbca-cert-manager-issuer)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

-The `defaultEndEntityName` field in the Issuer and ClusterIssuer resource spec allows you to configure how the End Entity Name is selected when issuing certificates through EJBCA.
+The `endEntityName` field in the Issuer and ClusterIssuer resource spec allows you to configure how the End Entity Name is selected when issuing certificates through EJBCA.
 This field offers flexibility by allowing you to select different components from the Certificate Signing Request (CSR) or other contextual data as the End Entity Name.

 ## EJBCA End Entity Name Configuration
 The endEntityName field in the Issuer and ClusterIssuer resource spec allows you to configure how the End Entity Name is selected when issuing certificates through EJBCA.
 This field offers flexibility by allowing you to select different components from the Certificate Signing Request (CSR) or other contextual data as the End Entity Name.